We are searching for

 How to Transfer a Car Title to a Family member?

-Transferring a car to a family member is the same as a regular title transfer.
+Transferring a car to a family member is the same as a regular vehicle title transfer.
 The former owner of the vehicle and seller will sign the title, bring paperwork into the DMV, and then a new title and registration will be issued to the current owner.

 Can You Register a Car With No Title?